jwatowatson/RecurrentVivax/README.md

 To regenerate everything from scratch, including all intermediate files, set *RUN_MODELS___* variables to TRUE in all RMarkdown scripts, then run TimingModelStan.Rmd followed by the other RMarkdown scripts in no specific order.
 The output is as described above plus model output.

+This is still work in progress as we will be updating the model and improving the workflow (even after publication).
+If there is a bug on the current github version just drop us an email with a screen shot.